 E132 The Design Review Panel is to be operated and managed in accordance with the approved Design Review Panel Terms of Reference and in accordance with the NSW Government Boards and Committees Guidelines (Department of Premier and Cabinet, September 2015).
 Applicable Applicable Not Applicable Not Applicable E133 An Urban Design and Landscape Plan(s) (UDLP) must be prepared based on the detailed design, and in accordance with the project objectives, and the commitments made in Chapters 13 and 29 of the EIS and updated in Part E of the SPIR.
 Applicable Applicable Not applicable (design detailed in E58 report, and appended to UDLP) Applicable E134 The Urban Design and Landscape Plan(s) must be prepared by a suitably qualified and experienced person(s) in consultation with the relevant council(s), Infrastructure NSW, the community and affected landowners and businesses.
-The UDLP(s) must include, but not necessarily be limited to: Objectives, Principles and Standards a) demonstrated consideration of design objectives, principles and standards including: i) local environmental and heritage values, ii) urban design context, sustainable design and maintenance, iv) community safety, amenity and privacy including 'safer by design' principles where relevant, v) relevant design standards and guidelines, vi) prioritising the visual amenity and values of adjoining receivers over the road user experience, vii) minimising the footprint of the project (including operational facilities), and viii) the urban design principles outlined in the document referred to in Condition A1, and ix) the urban design principles outlined in Better Placed and Greener Places by the NSW Government Architect; and x) DRP review.
-Consultation b) details of where and how recommendations from the Design Review Panel have been incorporated into the plan; Applicable (Partial - the Urban Design and Landscape Plan for Mainline tunnels will not address Part (f)(ii), Part (f)(iii), Part (g), Part (h), Part (l)(i), Part (l)(ii), Part (l)(ii), Part (q)).
+The UDLP(s) must include, but not necessarily be limited to: Objectives, Principles and Standards a) demonstrated consideration of design objectives, principles and standards including: i) local environmental and heritage values, ii) urban design context, iii) sustainable design and maintenance, iv) community safety, amenity and privacy including 'safer by design' principles where relevant, v) relevant design standards and guidelines, vi) prioritising the visual amenity and values of adjoining receivers over the road user experience, vii) minimising the footprint of the project (including operational facilities), and viii) the urban design principles outlined in Better Placed and Greener Places by the NSW Government Architect; and x) DRP review. b) details of where and how recommendations from the Design Review Panel have been incorporated into the plan; Applicable (Partial - the Urban Design and Landscape Plan for Mainline tunnels will not address Part (f)(iii), Part (g), Part (h), Part (l)(i), Part (l)(i), Part (l)(i), Part (l)(i), Part (q)).
 Applicable Not Applicable Applicable (Urban Design and Landscape Plan will be updated to reflect Stage 4 design enhancements)